andreacardino/Hyperarmour/MonteCarloHyperarmour.md

 ![final matrix](https://github.com/andreacardino/Hyperarmour/blob/main/final%20matrix.png)

-This matrix satisfies the stopping condition defined above, and the Monte Carlo simulation returns the number of tests performed to achieve this fulfillment.
+This matrix satisfies the stopping condition defined above, and the Monte Carlo simulation returns the number of observations it took to achieve this fulfillment.